 The Estonian Environmental Agency, a governmental agency operating under the Ministry of Environment, analyses regularly the different types of fellings and proportion of sortments by collecting data from The State Forest Management Centre, private forest owners and Environmental Board.
 In addition a statistical forest inventory has been carried out by the authorities on selected sample sites to collect additional data for the statistical analyses.
 This data is published by the Environmental Agency in the "Yearbook Forest".
-According to the latest issue "Yearbook forest 2014" the proportion of firewood from the final felling volume is estimated to be 25%.
-This is in accordance with other sources that have estimated the proportion to be between 20 to 25% 39.
+According to the latest issue "Yearbook forest 2017"75 the proportion of firewood from the final felling volume is estimated to be 15%.